 Actions: Select oss:GetObject.

-Condition: Select VPC ≠ and choose the VPC bound to your PrivateLink endpoint from the dropdown.
+Condition: Select VPC ≠ and select the VPC that is associated with PrivateLink from the drop-down list.

 Click OK to save the bucket policy.